 1. Plug in the USB stick to a corresponding port on your Chromebook.
 Depending on the device model, you might need a USB adapter or docking station.

-2. On the Chromebook screen, you may see this message.
+2. You may see this message on the Chromebook screen.
 Click Open Files app.

 3. Alternatively, you can open the app manually via Launcher > Files.